ctg-lund/ctg-sc-rna-10x/README.md

 - `Sample_ID` : ID of sample.
 Sample_ID can only contain a-z, A-Z and "_".
 E.g space and hyphen ("-") are not allowed!
 If 'Sample_Name' is present, it will be ignored.
 - `index` : Must use index ID (10x ID) if dual index.
 For single index, the index sequence works too.
 - `Sample_Project` : Project ID.
 E.g. 2021_033, 2021_192.
-- `Sample_Species` : Only 'human'/'mouse'/'custom' are accepted.
-If species is not human or mouse, set 'custom'.
+- `Sample_Species` : Only 'human'/'mouse'/'hs-mm'/'custom' are accepted.
+If you want to run the mixed GRCh38+mm10 genome, set "hs-mm".
+If species is not human or mouse (or mixed - "hs-mm") - or if an alternative reference e.g. with added gene/sequnece - set 'custom'.
 This custom reference genome has to be specified in the nextflow config file.
 See below how to edit the config file.
+Alternatively, when running driver, you can specify the path command line with the -c flag: `sc-rna-10x-driver -c /full/path/to/reference`
 - `nuclei` : Set to 'y' if the sample is nuclei, otherwise 'n'.
 - `force`  : Set to 'n' if NOT running with --force-cells.
 If you want to force cells for the sample, set this to the number you want to force
 - `Lane` : Only needed to add if you actually sequence the project on a specific lane.
 Else, this column can be omitted.